CONFLICTS OF INTEREST: COMPLIANCE DISCLOSURE REQUIREMENTS

 INTERESTS TO BE DISCLOSED

-The statute does not specifically define the term “pecuniary interest”.
-If there is any doubt, a disclosure statement should be filed.
+The statute defines the term “pecuniary interest” as an interest in a contract or purchase if the contract or purchase will result or is intended to result in an ascertainable increase to income or net worth.
+However if there is any doubt, a disclosure statement should be filed.
 Examples of possible conflict include but are not limited to:

-(a) Any ownership interest in a business or corporation, where a contract or sale to the
+- Any ownership interest in a business or corporation, where a contract or sale to the University of Southern Indiana would be expected to have some direct effect on the owner’s interest, is a pecuniary interest and disclosure must be made.

-(b) The term “pecuniary interest” could also mean “creditor’s interest”.
-If the public servant has made a loan
+- The term “pecuniary interest” could also mean “creditor’s interest”.
+If the public servant has made a loan to, or guaranteed an obligation of, a person or corporation who is doing business or seeking to do business, with the University of Southern Indiana, disclosure of such interest must be made.

-(c) A person who is a paid officer, director, employee, or consultant of a corporation, whether it be large or small, and knows of business being done by the corporation with the
+- A person who is a paid officer, director, employee, or consultant of a corporation, whether it be large or small, and knows of business being done by the corporation with the University of Southern Indiana, would be considered to have a pecuniary interest in the particular contract or purchase, by reason of the salary or fees from the corporation.
+A disclosure of all such interest must be made.

 TIMING OF DISCLOSURES